oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Core.V1.md

 [PositionalInsert](Org.OData.Core.V1.xml#L325)|[Tag](#Tag)|<a name="PositionalInsert"></a>Items can be inserted at a given ordinal index.
 [AlternateKeys](Org.OData.Core.V1.xml#L331)|\[[AlternateKey](#AlternateKey)\]|<a name="AlternateKeys"></a>Communicates available alternate keys
 [OptionalParameter](Org.OData.Core.V1.xml#L356)|[OptionalParameterType](#OptionalParameterType)|<a name="OptionalParameter"></a>Supplying a value for the parameter is optional.<p>All parameters marked as optional must come after any parameters not marked as optional.
 The binding parameter must not be marked as optional.</p>
+[OperationAvailable](Org.OData.Core.V1.xml#L368)|Boolean|<a name="OperationAvailable"></a>Action or function is available<p>The annotation value will usually be an expression, e.g. using properties of the binding parameter type for instance-dependent availability, or using properties of a singleton for global availability.</p>

 ## <a name="RevisionType"></a>[RevisionType](Org.OData.Core.V1.xml#L85)